NBA Scores: Clippers, Spurs Ends With San Antonio Losing Another Game To Los Angeles

 Headed into the game, Paul said they looked forward to playing the Spurs because the Clippers’ nucleus has played them as much as anyone.
 Both Paul and Griffin credited the Spurs for being a team that does not beat themselves, per the L.A.
 Times.

 The Spurs also got forward Manu Ginobli back for this contest.
-Ginobli finished the contest with only three points after resting for the past few games.
+Ginobli finished the game with only three points after resting for the past few games.

-Overall, Kawhi Leonard‘s offensive effort led the Spurs in the second half.
-Leonard finished the game with 28 points, five rebounds and five assists.
+Overall, Kawhi Leonard’s offensive effort led the Spurs in the second half.
+Leonard finished the game with 28 points, five rebounds, and five assists.
 Paul Gasol also added 15 points and seven rebounds off of the bench for the Spurs.

-The highlight of the game via this dunk from Johnathan Simmons in the third quarter.
+The highlight of the game came via this dunk from Johnathan Simmons in the third quarter.

 brought the juice for sure. pic.twitter.com/WNjYiryhNa